oliveirabalsa/video-maker/README.md

 Robot Video Maker - using Node.js

-- for usage create account in algorithmia and before build a credentials folder ~credentials/algorithmia.json (local used in robots)
+ - For usage create account in algorithmia and before build a credentials folder ~credentials/algorithmia.json (local used in robots)

- - npm install
+ - Npm install

  - Run in terminal: node index.js